 10 Clickbait Examples

 Here are some basic examples of clickbait titles and what they might look like.
-Generally, these are accompanied by a relevant thumbnail, such as a shocked facial expression.
-Have you seen these or similar looking titles on articles or videos before?
+To make these kinds of titles even more intriguing, they are often paired with a relevant thumbnail, such as a shocked facial expression.
+Have you seen these or similar looking clickbait titles while browsing?

 1. You won’t believe what happens next!